mvdh7/mvdh7.github.io/_posts/inprep/2019-05-10-a-paper-or-seminar-a-day-001.md

 I have decided to adjust the rules slightly: attending a seminar is allowed instead of reading a paper.
 Either option achieves my main aim, which is to be exposed to more ideas, and to keep up with other people's research.
 Given my field of research, the content will mostly be related in some way to marine biogeochemistry and the carbon cycle, but I'll be trying to explore a diversity of themes rather than just sticking in my comfort zone.

-I'll also try to briefly summarise what I've read each week in a blog post, of which this is the first.
+Some weeks, I'll also try to briefly summarise what I've read in a blog post, of which this will be the first.
 This is mostly for my own benefit (for future reference; as speed-writing practice; and to pressure myself into continuing), but hopefully you may find it useful too!

 ## The structure of water in seawater